sebastianAtWillowTree/vocable-ios/README.md

 ## Device Provisioning

-External contributors will need to provision their device and sign Vocable to run on that device in a way that is convenient for them
+External contributors will need to provision their device and sign Vocable to run on that device in a way that is convenient for them.

 Internal/WillowTree contributors can follow the steps outlined in the [Technical Onboarding](https://github.com/willowtreeapps/vocable-ios/wiki/WillowTree-Technical-Onboarding) page.